Grislow/KnowledgeBase/resources/glossary.md

 ## Method Overriding
 Changing the definition of a method inherited from a superclass to provide a subclass specific implementation.

+## Module
+An independent software component designed to group features performing a given task.
+An application is usually composed of many components.

+Modules are very powerful because they provide:
+* reusability - are a standalone part which you can easily include in other applications.
+* readability - only deal with a single feature making it easier to understand and debug.
+* security - only exposes what is needed and hides its inner working making it safe from external influences(other programs, an inexperienced developer).

 ## Mutable
 Meaning its state can be changed.
 Immutable variable types are usually assigned values which represent a reference to a space in memory.
 This means that any changes made to what the reference points at effects all other variables that share the same reference.